 Some of my activities as a graduate student include:

-- Providing research, design, and technical support for the Being Human in the Age of Humans project
+- Providing research, design, conference organizing, and technical support for the Being Human in the Age of Humans project

 - Speaking about microchips and implantable technology on WFIU-NPR Noon Edition